Joe Rand Beckett

-Early life
+Early life and family

-Family and background

 Joe Rand Beckett was born the son of Wymond Joe Beckett and Florence Ohio Rand in Indianapolis on March 2, 1891.
-His grandfather, Joe Smirthwinte Beckett was from Sheffield, England, and settled in Dearborn County, Indiana, in about 1837.
+His grandfather, Joe Smirthwinte Beckett, was from Sheffield, England, and settled in Dearborn County, Indiana, in about 1837.
 His mother was the granddaughter of Thomas Rand, an immigrant from Belfast, Ireland, who fought in the Revolutionary War and settled in Dearborn County in about 1811.

 Beckett graduated from Emmerich Manual High School in Indianapolis in 1910 and graduated from the University of Illinois in 1914, where he studied architecture.
 He attended a predecessor of the now Indiana University Robert H. McKinney School of Law and was admitted to the bar in 1916.
 Shortly thereafter, he partnered with his father and they formed the law practice of Beckett and Beckett in Indianapolis.

-Family Tragedy

 Joe Rand Beckett and his wife had only one child, Joe Rand Beckett Jr., who was born on May 6, 1918.
 According to newspaper reports, he was a bright, talented youth who was about to attend the Culver Military Academy in the Fall.
 Near dusk on May 29, 1932, while his parents were out of town in Oxford, Ohio, he was accidentally shot and killed by a playmate with a 38 caliber pistol.